chloengdt/PyBer_Analysis/PyBer_Report.md

 ### Conclusion:
   Urban cities have the highest demand on ride shares and generate the highest revenue.
 However, the drivers get the lowest rate due to the high number of drivers.
 Rural cities have the lowest demand for ride shares and generate the lowest revenue.
 However, the drives get the highest rate since there are fewer drivers.
 ### Recomendations:
-- Focus on expand ride share service in Urban cities since there are high demand and high employee resouces.
+- Focus on expand ride share service in Urban cities since there are high demand and high employee souces.
 - Not recomend to invest in rural cities since there are low demand and less drives, the cost is high and revenue is low.
 - Can consider increase the ride share in March and begining of each month since the demand trends are at peak at those timeframes and reduce the number of hiring drivers at the end of the month since the demands are low to save the cost.